tahshasay/TS1015_CEL-Seq2_pipeline/README.md

 #These data and scripts are supplement to Say, T. E., & Degnan, S. M. (2019).
 Interdependent photo- and chemosensory systems regulate larval settlement in a marine sponge. bioRxiv, 519512. doi:10.1101/519512

 #Samples were prepared according to the CEL-Seq2 protocol (Hashimshony et al., 2016).

-CEL-Seq2 reads were processed using a publicly available pipeline (https://github.com/yanailab/CEL-Seq-pipeline).
-This folder contains additional supplementary data, specifcally the files and scripts used to process the sequences obtained by CEL-Seq2.
+#CEL-Seq2 reads were processed using a publicly available pipeline that was developed by the Yanai Lab School of Medicine, New York University https://yanailab.org; the package and instructions are available at https://github.com/yanailab/CEL-Seq-pipeline and see our customised script and data listed below.
+This pipeline is distributed under the GPLv3 license allowing others to further customise.

 #Note, the final output of all of the samples and the read counts from the two lanes (demultiplexed and mapped using the same CEL-Seq pipeline) compiled into the counting reports used for downstream analyses.